Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Rev. Jaime Clark-Soles

-Rev. Dr. Jaime Clark-Soles is Professor of New Testament at Perkins School of Theology, SMU.
+Rev. Dr. Jaime Clark-Soles is Professor of New Testament at Perkins School of Theology at SMU.
 She earned her Ph.D. from Yale University and M.Div. from Yale Divinity School.
 She is the author of Women in the Bible and "Psychedelics, the Bible, and the Divine."
 She is currently writing Psychedelics and Soul Care: What Christians Need to Know.
 She is a Field Scholar for the Emory Center for Psychedelics and Spirituality and an Affiliated Researcher in the PULSE initiative connected to Harvard Law School.
 She has served in both congregational and hospice settings.
 Rev. Clark-Soles is affiliated with the Transforming Chaplaincy Network and has earned the Certificate in Psychedelic-Assisted Therapies and Research through CIIS.
 She speaks on the topic of psychedelics and religious experience to a wide variety of audiences, which has included the American Academy of Religion, the Cleveland Clinic, the Parliament of the World's Religions, counseling centers, universities, and churches.

 Ron Cole-Turner